Happy 2012!

 Our Family is Growing

-We our very pleased to announce that our family has grown!!!
+We are very pleased to announce that our family has grown!!!
 We have a few new additions to add to the Hargreave / Yearwood team, on top of our wonderful crew of educational and tech based contractors.

 The first new addition to the family is Liz Kearsley, a photographer and journalist hailing from the UK.
 Liz has already been a nominee in an international photography contest since she joined our ranks and has had a few rather amusing introductions to Canadian culture, having joined us in Yorkton, Saskatchewan, to help tell the Yorkton Film Festival’s story interactively.